 Tulane and Freeman study abroad policies exist primarily for the protection and safety of study abroad participants.
 We expect all participants to read, understand, and adhere to Tulane and Freeman policies, guidelines, and contractual documents whether on campus or away.
+Tulane's International Travel Policies and Guidance may be found online at https://global.tulane.edu/travel-safety/international-travel-policies-and-guidance.
 Tulane and the A. B. Freeman School of Business reserve the right to add, modify, or remove a policy at any time.